Skip to content

 Elasticsearch Elasticsearch exporter 9114 elasticsearch_exporter

 On every monitored host, ClusterControl will configure and daemonize the exporter process using systemd.
 It is recommended to have an Internet connection when installing the necessary packages and automate the Prometheus deployment.
 For offline installation, the packages must be pre-downloaded into /var/cache/cmon/packages on the ClusterControl node.
 For the list of required packages and links, please refer to /usr/share/cmon/templates/packages.conf.
-Apart from the Prometheus scrape process, ClusterControl also connects to the process exporter via HTTP calls to determine the process state of the node, and PromQL to visualize and trend the monitoring data.

 Note

 ClusterControl depends on a working Prometheus for accurate reporting on management and monitoring data.
 Therefore, Prometheus and exporter processes are managed by the internal process manager thread.
-A non-working Prometheus will have a significant impact on the CMON process.
+A non-operational Prometheus will have a significant impact on the CMON process.

 flowchart TD